In C programming, you allocate memory to create an object by asking the runtime for a number of bytes:

 }

-However, if the value of n
+However, if the value of n is not known, the multiplication may

 overflow, which can cause a smaller number of bytes to be returned than